Pest: Agrilus planipennis (Fairmaire)

 The US Forest Service has conducted research suggesting that, in a forested setting where EAB is present, the removal of large diameter ash trees may significantly decrease the number of emerald ash borer adults that could be produced by the stand, while preserving the smaller diameter ash trees.
 A very small percentage of North American Fraxinus spp. have been found to show signs of resistance to emerald ash borer, although it is not certain to what extent this will help ash survive this insect.

 Chemical management options are available for ash in a landscaped or urban forest setting if preservation of specimen trees is desired.
 Insecticide treatments are generally suggested if the location of the ash in question is within approximately 15 miles of a known emerald ash borer infestation, as preventative treatments have been found to be effective.
-However, if a tree you wish to protect is already showing signs of emerald ash borer infestation, chemical management options have been effective if applied before the crown exhibits approximately more than 30% dieback due to this insect.
+However, if a tree you wish to protect is already showing signs of emerald ash borer infestation, chemical management options have been effective if applied before the crown exhibits more than 30% dieback due to this insect.
 Various products are available for the management of this insect.
-Since EAB is a wood boring beetle, chemicals that translocate into the tissues of the host plant are most effective to target the larval stage of the insect.
+Since EAB is a wood boring beetle, chemicals that move into the tissues of the host plant (systemically) are most effective to target the larval stage of the insect.
 Canopy sprays are not recommended.
-Some of the most well researched active ingredients exhibiting successful management of emerald ash borer fall into the neonicotinoid and avermectin classes of insecticides.
-The avermectin active ingredient, emamectin benzoate, can be applied as a trunk injection.
-Emamectin benzoate is restricted use.
-The two neonicotinoid active ingredients are imidacloprid (soil drench, soil injection, or trunk injection) and dinotefuran (basal bark spray).
+Emamectin benzoate, a restricted use insecticide, can be applied as a trunk injection.
+Two neonicotinoid active ingredients, imidacloprid (soil drench, soil injection, or trunk injection) and dinotefuran (basal bark spray), are also taken into the plant systemically.
 Dinotefuran is currently state restricted use in Massachusetts.
 Although ash is primarily wind pollinated and any risks to pollinators are reduced, research has shown that treatments with these chemicals may still be effective if done after the ash tree has flowered.
 Another active ingredient, azadirachtin, may also be applied as a trunk injection and offers systemic management toward emerald ash borer.
-The exact mode of action of this active ingredient is not currently completely understood, but it appears to act as an ecdysone blocker and is effective through ingestion only.
-Ecdysones are the hormones that are responsible for insect metamorphosis, so azadirachtin disrupts insect growth and development.
-Some products using that active ingredient are labelled for organic use.
+Some products using azadirachtin are labelled for organic use.
 A comprehensive, research based publication discussing these different active ingredients and more, and how and when they may be applied to best manage emerald ash borer, can be found online at the emeraldashborer.info web page mentioned below.
 This publication is entitled: “Insecticide Options for Protecting Ash Trees from Emerald Ash Borer” by Herms, et al. This publication discusses active ingredients including azadirachtin, bifenthrin, carbaryl, cyfluthrin, dinotefuran, emamectin benzoate, imidacloprid, and permethrin for emerald ash borer management.
 A Massachusetts licensed pesticide applicator should be consulted when considering any of these options, and the associated risks and benefits should be discussed.

 For seasonal messages about locally specific MA pest activity, including emerald ash borer, please refer to the Landscape Message.
 For more information about the emerald ash borer, please visit: http://www.emeraldashborer.info/.